Joanna Burger, Ph.D.

-Rutgers University – School of Arts and SciencesEOHSI – Exposure Science and Epidemiology
+Rutgers University – School of Arts and SciencesEOHSI – Environmental and Population Health Bio-Sciences

 Work Nelson Hall Room B210 Busch Campus Piscataway NJ 08854 work

 Work Phone: 848-445-3497work

 Website: Joanna Burger’s Bio Page

 Main research interests are behavior and ecology of communities, behavioral eco-toxicology, ecological risk, environmental monitoring and assessment, human health effects of fish consumption, ecological implications of environmental justice, ecological impacts of energy alternatives, and stakeholder involvement in environmental decisions.
 My research involves understanding the effects and interactions of animals and people with respect to environmental degradation, chemical and radionuclide contamination, habitat destruction, and the disproportionate burden on some populations.
 One focus is on the levels and effects of pollutants on eco-receptors and on humans, especially from mercury in fish.
 This involves not only examining levels of contaminants, but assessing consumption patterns, perceptions of the public, and management of those risks.

 Another significant research area is working with The Department of Energy on ecological health and risk at their facilities as part of the Consortium for Risk Evaluation with Stakeholder Participation.

 - Understanding contaminant levels in salt water fish from New Jersey, consumption patterns of fishers, perceptions of risk from contaminants in these fish, and resultant risk from mercury.